csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/WritingValidators/UsingTheManifestModel/index.md

 Rules define the validation rules to be applied to values.
 The `Rule` class has properties that allows you to specify the validation rule type to be applied to the value, and optionally how that rule is configured.

-[a collection of child values]:xref:CSF.Validation.ManifestModel.Value.Children
+[a collection of child values]:xref:CSF.Validation.ManifestModel.ValueBase.Children
 [`ValidationManifest`]:xref:CSF.Validation.Manifest.ValidationManifest

 ### Specifying rule-dependencies